kubernetes/enhancements/keps/sig-apps/4026-job-creation-timestamp-annotation/README.md

 ## Design Details

-The CronJob controller will only need a minor update to the [getJobFromTemplate2](https://github.com/kubernetes/kubernetes/blob/7024beeeeb1f2e4cde93805a137cd7ad92fec466/pkg/controller/cronjob/utils.go#L188) function, to add the job creation timestamp as the job annotation `batch.kubernetes.io/cronjob-scheduled-timestamp`.
-The creation timestamp is represented in `RFC3339` form and is in `UTC`.
+The CronJob controller will only need a minor update to the [getJobFromTemplate2](https://github.com/kubernetes/kubernetes/blob/7024beeeeb1f2e4cde93805a137cd7ad92fec466/pkg/controller/cronjob/utils.go#L188) function, to add the job scheduled timestamp as the job annotation `batch.kubernetes.io/cronjob-scheduled-timestamp`.
+The scheduled timestamp is represented in `RFC3339` form and is in `UTC`.

 ### Test Plan